 Arequipa is the perfect destination to enjoy a vacation full of nature, adventure, history and delicious cuisine.
-Named as a World Heritage Site, this city is, without a doubt, one of those places that you have to visit at least once in your life.
-Here are 10 tourist spots in Arequipa that you must visit.
+Designated a World Heritage Site, this city is undoubtedly one of those places you must visit at least once in your lifetime.
+Here are 8 tourist spots in Arequipa that you must visit.

 1. Misti Volcano

-Arequipa has one of the most impressive destinations for the most daring travelers: the Misti, a 5,822-meter volcano, more than 800 thousand years old and one of the 16 active and potentially active volcanoes in Peru.
-If you are looking for a plan of maximum adventure, we recommend you to take the Misti Volcano climb, a two-day trek surrounded by incredible landscapes, camping at more than 4,000 meters above sea level and with a totally unique arrival at the goal: the view of the Misti crater.
+Arequipa is home to one of the most impressive destinations for daring travelers: Misti, a 5,822-meter-high volcano that is more than 800,000 years old.
+It is one of Peru's 16 active and potentially active volcanoes.
+If you're looking for an adventure-filled plan, we recommend climbing the Misti Volcano.
+This two-day trek is surrounded by incredible landscapes, and you'll camp at over 13,000 feet above sea level.
+The view of the Misti crater upon reaching the summit is completely unique.

-How to get there: although you can see the Misti from practically any part of the White City, if you want to do the trekking to the top we recommend you hire a tour, since it is a demanding walk, at high altitude and in which you need to be accompanied by a guide who knows the area and who can accompany you throughout the journey.
+You can see the Misti from practically any part of the White City, but if you want to trek to the top, we recommend hiring a tour since it is a demanding walk at high altitude.
+You need to be accompanied by a guide who knows the area and can accompany you throughout the journey.

 2. Santa Catalina Monastery